REUTERS NEXT-For many, COVID-19 has changed the world of work for good | Business

 Australian Competition and Consumer Commission Chairman (ACCC) Rod Sims was pessimistic about the outlook for the aviation industry, seeing no return to normal international travel to and from Australia throughout 2021.
 "I think free international travel between Australia and overseas will be a long time away, unfortunately," Sims told Reuters Next, noting how the virus has made a resurgence in Australia after being virtually stamped out late last year.

 Other changes are more subtle, but will start to transform the way workers are hired and managed.
-Indeed's Hyams said the job interview by Zoom had proven its worth and predicted a "secular shift" towards such practices.
+Indeed's Hyams said job interviews over video had proven their worth and predicted a "secular shift" towards such practices.

 "Employers and job-seekers found it safe, more convenient and much faster ...
 The future of hiring is going to very much start with remote and video interviewing," he said.
 Observers of the workplace also expect the pandemic to fundamentally alter the way managers operate - not least because the current uncertainties mean they must remain open to change.